Conservation in Belize: Recent analysis

 An evaluation compiled in 2005 identified a number of flaws in the system.
-These included a lack of government co-ordination with private landowners, and an overall insufficience of data for reference, planning and management.
-It criticised the unnecessarily large number of management units, many of which overlap considerably and incongruously, and suggested that it would be more efficient to create a single agency responsible for all areas of natural resource management.
+These included a lack of government co-ordination with private landowners, and an overall insufficiency of data for reference, planning and management.
+It criticized the unnecessarily large number of management units, many of which overlap considerably and incongruously, and suggested that it would be more efficient to create a single agency responsible for all areas of natural resource management.

 The Community Baboon Sanctuary was established to protect the endangered black howler (Alouatta pigra).

 The analysis also noted the need for stricter conservation methods in forest reserves, and to encourage sustainable methods of resource extraction.
 It stressed the need to further protect and maintain biological corridors in their entirety, which would require the co-operation and participation of private landowners.
 Another ecotype identified as lacking proper attention was the country's deep water ecosystems, which had received neither formal protection nor any research into whether they should be.

-As part of an attempt to prioritise resource allocation (both human and financial) across the system, the protected areas were ranked on their ecological, socio-cultural and economic value.
+As part of an attempt to priorities resource allocation (both human and financial) across the system, the protected areas were ranked on their ecological, socio-cultural and economic value.
 The following areas were ranked as the most ecologically important in the country: